spacecookies1868/frc-2016-offseason/README.md

 - Has a leader and/or mentor checked your code?
 - Have you written a descriptive commit message with the following details?:
 	- The changes you made
-	- Whether you tested the code.
-If so, please describe how the code ran.
+	- Whether you tested the code and how it ran on the robot
-	- What needs to be done on the code
+	- Next steps / what needs to be done on the code
 	- Sign your name, the names of people working with you, and the person/people who checked your code.

 ------------------------------------------------------------